Judiciary of Syria: Court of Cassation

-The Court of Cassation, sitting in Damascus, is the highest court of appeals.
-It has the authority to resolve judicial issues.
-Below the Court of Cassation are courts of appeal, and at the lowest level are courts of first instance, designated variously as magistrate courts, summary courts, and peace courts.
-Also at the basic level were juvenile and other special courts and an administrative tribunal known as the Council of State.
+The Court of Cassation, sitting in Damascus, is the highest court of appeals, responsible for resolving judicial issues.
+Below the Court of Cassation are the courts of appeal, and at the lowest level are the courts of first instance, designated variously as magistrate courts, summary courts, and peace courts.
+Also at the basic level were juvenile and other special courts alongside an administrative tribunal known as the Council of State.

 Supreme Constitutional Court

 The Supreme Constitutional Court was established under the 1973 Constitution to adjudicate electoral disputes, rule on the constitutionality of a law or decree challenged by the president or People's Council, and to render opinions on the constitutionality of bills, decrees, and regulations when requested to do so by the president; it does not hear appeals.

 The High Constitutional Court is forbidden, however, to question the validity of the popularly approved "laws submitted by the President of the Republic to popular referendums".
-The court consists of the president and four judges he appoints to serve a renewable term of four years.
+The court consists of the president of Syria and seven judges he appoints to serve a renewable term of four years, with one being appointed as the president of the Supreme Constitutional Court.